The Big Devon Meadows Count 2025 – registration deadline to take part 30th May!

 What is The Big Devon Meadows Count?

-This project is a collaboration between Moor Meadows and the Devon Biodiversity Records Centre, funded by the Devon Environment Foundation.
+This project is a collaboration between Moor Meadows and the Devon Biodiversity Records Centre, with The Devon Environment Foundation contributing funding.

 Grassland is a dominant land use in the UK, covering around 40% of the country.
 However, the vast majority is intensively managed for agriculture, with only a small fraction remaining as species-rich or unimproved semi-natural grassland.
 Species-rich grassland, which supports the highest biodiversity, makes up only 1% of the UK land area.